jedwood/matisse/README.md

 # Matisse

-This early prototype was made to demonstrate our concept for the [Target + FastCo Labs Accellerator](http://www.fastcolabs.com/accelerator/retail).
+This early prototype was made to demonstrate our concept for the [Co.Labs & Target Retail Accelerator](http://www.fastcolabs.com/accelerator/retail).
 It's built on Node.js, MongoDB and Redis, with the familiar set of tools and libraries; Express, Jade, Stylus, and Mongoose.

 As of June 3, 2013 a live demo can be found at http://matisseapp.com